duneroadrunner/SaferCPlusPlus/index.md

 ### TXScopeRandomAccessSection, TXScopeRandomAccessConstSection, TRandomAccessSection, TRandomAccessConstSection

 A "random access section" is basically a convenient interface to access a (contiguous) subsection of an existing array or vector.
-(Essentially an "array view" or "span" if you're familiar with those.)
 You construct them, using the `make_random_access_section()` functions, by specifying an iterator to the start of the section, and the length of the section.
 Random access sections support most of the member functions and operators that [std::basic_string_view](http://en.cppreference.com/w/cpp/string/basic_string_view) does, except that the "[substr()](http://en.cppreference.com/w/cpp/string/basic_string_view/substr)" member function is named "subsection()".

 Note that for convenience, random access sections can be constructed from just a (safe) pointer to a supported container object, but in some cases the exact type of the resulting random access section may not be obvious.
 Constructing instead from a specified iterator and length should avoid any ambiguity.